esa-tu-darmstadt/RT-LIFE/README.md

 - Sample ELF object files can be found in: `testPrograms/en_*/elf`
 - Have a closer look on CF, memory write and register write instructions

-- Look into `core/DexieReg_Nested`, `core/DexieMem_Nested` and `core/DexieCF_Nested`
+- Have a closer look on `core/DexieReg_Nested`, `core/DexieMem_Nested` and `core/DexieCF_Nested`
-- Play with the dummy Security Monitors in the middle of these files
+- Understand and edit the dummy Security Monitors in the middle of these files.

 - `make taiga_pe` (or any other core)
 - Using `tapasco-import`, `tapasco-compose` and `tapasco load-bitstream`, the design can be deloyed on any TaPaSCo-compatible FPGA board.

-- Be aware, that the first 16 words (64 Bytes) are dummy input for the dummy Security Monitors (currently not interpreted).
-Subsequent data is written into the instruction memory.
+- Be aware, that the first 16 words (64 Bytes) are configuration input for the dummy Security Monitors (currently not interpreted).
+Subsequent data is written into the instruction memory of the attached RISC-V core.

 **License:**